Can mononucleosis recur? I thought that once you got mono you couldn't get it again.

 Most people who have mono (infectious mononucleosis) will have it only once.
 But rarely, mononucleosis symptoms may recur months or even years later.

 Most cases of mononucleosis are caused by infection with the Epstein-Barr virus (EBV).
 Once you're infected with EBV, you carry the virus — usually in a dormant state — for the rest of your life.
-Periodically, however, the virus may reactivate.
-When this happens, the virus can be detected in your saliva — but you're not likely to become ill.
+Sometimes, however, the virus may reactivate.
+When this happens, you're not likely to become ill.
 Rarely, reactivated EBV may cause illness in people who have weak immune systems, such as those who have AIDS.

-If you're experiencing signs or symptoms of mononucleosis — such as fatigue, weakness, fever, sore throat and swollen lymph nodes — and you've had mono before, consult your doctor to determine the cause of your current symptoms.
-Keep in mind that many other conditions, such as hepatitis and toxoplasmosis, can mimic the symptoms of mononucleosis.
+If you're experiencing signs or symptoms of mononucleosis — such as fatigue, weakness, fever, sore throat and swollen lymph nodes — and you've had mono before, talk to your doctor.
+He or she can determine the cause of your current symptoms.
+Keep in mind that many other conditions, such as hepatitis and toxoplasmosis, can imitate the symptoms of mononucleosis.

 See more Expert Answers

 - Sullivan JL.
-Clinical manifestations and treatment of Epstein-Barr virus infection. http://www.uptodate.com/home.
-Accessed Oct.
-26, 2015.
+Clinical manifestations and treatment of Epstein-Barr infection. https://www.uptodate.com/contents/search.
+Accessed Dec.
+8, 2020.

 - Aronson MD.
 Infectious mononucleosis. https://www.uptodate.com/contents/search.
 Accessed Dec.
 8, 2020.

 - Infectious mononucleosis.
 Merck Manual Professional Version. https://www.merckmanuals.com/professional/infectious-diseases/herpesviruses/infectious-mononucleosis.
 Accessed Dec.
 8, 2020.